rojandangol/password-manager-cli/README.md

 - This project was to test the python library and see how it worked.
 - Could make things more secure.

+# To Run:

+- Clone it.
+- Run index.html
+- Run app.py